Knowledge Base

 Tip: Generated assets are saved to your account so you can re-use them across courses.

-Sharing for review
+Sharing for review (Pro)

 Get feedback from colleagues or stakeholders without giving them an editor account.
+Review is a Pro feature.

 1. From the Course Intro toolbar, open Review.